Last updated November, 2020

 Searching for a cordless drill can be daunting, as there are literally hundreds of models.
 Wanting to find a DeWalt Cordless Drill Canada?
 Check out this comparison chart to learn the differences between all the cordless drill models offered by DeWalt.
 If you aren’t yet set on a DeWalt cordless drill, check out our review of the best cordless drill in Canada.

 Every single drill, every product that starts with DCD (which stands for DeWalt Cordless Driver) that was listed in the catalog is in this chart.
-In mid-2020, the 20V Atomic DCD708/DCD709 drills were added to the chart because they finally started showing up for sale in Canada.

 How to use the DeWalt Cordless Drill Comparison Chart